mattmalevolent/matt-js/README.md

 ## What if my name isn’t Matt Round?

-Matt.js is equally useful for Matts with other surnames such as Floor, Abs, Log, Max, Pi and [many more](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math).
+Matt.js is equally useful for Matts with other surnames such as Floor, Random, Abs, Log, Max, Pi and [many more](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math).